ghgemmer/Halloween/README.md

 whine when holding a position under load.
 Hitec servos were used when the head was first animated before it was discovered much later on that GoBilda servos would be better in that case.
 Eventually the head nod servo will be replaced with a GoBilda servo as it is the one Hitec servo with the most noticable whine.
-All the servos allow a farily fluid/natural/and speedy(when needed) movement of the skeleton head and arm/forearm.
+All the servos allow a fairly fluid/natural/and speedy(when needed) movement of the skeleton head and arm/forearm.

 Note also how the servo wiring is routed.
-Generally you want to route servo wire from a servo A that is being rotated by another servo B as close as possible along servo Bs axis to minimize wires catching on the servos when the servos are being rotated.
+Generally you want to route servo wire from a servo A that is being rotated by another servo B as close as possible along servo B's axis to minimize wires catching/entangling with the servos or hardware when the servos are being rotated.
 Or if motion limits how far a servo can move you an use that to your advantage when routing wires.

 ![Arm servos view 1](PropPics/20211105_211126.jpg)